 Great vodka can certainly be sipped on its own, but according to Master Blender Mark Simmonds of New Zealand’s Broken Shed Vodka, it’s also the most universal of spirits for mixing.
 “It’s the bread [that] carries all the other ingredients of the cocktail sandwich,” he says.
-“Like a good bread, a good vodka can also be a pleasure to consume and enjoy with [a] little accompaniment.”
+And in the Coco Chanel Martini, that cocktail sandwich happens to feature the tropical hit of coconut and the heady accent of elderflower.
+It’s a Martini variation that is sleek and sophisticated, like its designer namesake.

 - 3 ounces coconut vodka